Waghmaredatta713/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

 ---

----
 Step 1: systemctl status myapp

 Why: i will check the status of the service It shows if the service is active, failed, or stopped

-Step 2: [journalctl -u myapp -n 50]
+Step 2: journalctl -u myapp -n 50

-Why: [reviews recent logs to identify startup errors or missconfigurations]
+Why: reviews recent logs to identify startup errors or missconfigurations

 step 3: systemctl is-enabled myapp

 Why :   verifies whether the service enabled to start automatically on boot

 step 4:  systemctl restart myapp

 Why :   attempts to restart the service after identifying or fixing the issue

 step 5:  systemctl daemon-reload  ( interview bonus / optional follow up) Why :  reloads systemd configuration if the service unit file was modified

----

 ---